Support the Libraries

 Best in the Nation

-The NCSU Libraries is the first academic library in over a decade to be awarded the National Medal for Museum and Library Service, presented by first lady Michelle Obama at a recent White House ceremony.
+The NC State University Libraries is the first academic library in over a decade to be awarded the National Medal for Museum and Library Service, presented by first lady Michelle Obama at a recent White House ceremony.